anywhichway/intersector/README.md

 ```

 # Updates (reverse chronological order)

+2017-05-21 v1.0.10 - Minor optimization, moved sort function to be predifined instead of within lexical scope of sort call.

 2017-05-21 v1.0.9 - Reverted to `var`, it is slightly faster.
 Reduced code size by 50%.
 Improved performance for objects.